Qt1980/reading-notes/README.md

    1. [Comparisons and Loops](/loop.md)

-# Qadree's Reading Notes for Code 201
+# 201 - Foundations of Software Development

 Wecome to the reading notes of Code 201.
 Here we will build on the foundation of Code 102 and take a more in depth look at programming languages.
 The content of this section will also act as a visual representation of my personal journey into coding.
 Please enjoy this journey with me.
 Here are some of the things we will be doing daily: